Technigo/project-portfolio/README.md

 Throughout the development of this project, I adopted a component-driven approach.
 I began by outlining the overall structure and making sure I knew how all the elements were related.

-As I designed each component, I focused on maintaining the design and referring back to Figma frequently, and paying special attention to responsive layouts.
+As I created each component, I focused on maintaining the design and referring back to Figma frequently, and paying special attention to responsive layouts.
+All of my section files had a corresponding CSS file so that I could apply styling unique to each section.
 Incorporating data from JSON files made it easy to update and edit data without disrupting the design.

 I stumbled on some design issues.
 For instance, manipulating the images in the hero section so that they were layered correctly and looked good in all layouts was especially tricky.
 I used mostly rubber ducking, trial and error, and ChatGPT to help me resolve design issues.

 ## Next Steps

 I would love to tackle some of the stretch goals, like adding a favicon and creating a custom domain name.
-Creating placeholder articles got me inspired to write the articles for real 😅
+Creating placeholder articles also got me inspired to write the articles for real 😅

 ## View it Live
 https://joyce-kuo-portfolio.netlify.app/